grayson-poon/spider-ling/README.md

 Spider-ling is an implementation of a level-based game, in which a user-controlled character must move from a starting position to an ending position to complete/pass the level.
 The user then advances to a subsequent level of harder difficulty to pass.
 There are various moves the character can employ in order to avoid the obstacles, such as move around, jump and shoot webs to change its current trajectory.

 As of now, this game will not include the use of any external libraries or engine to model the game physics properties, as these will be implemented as properties of the various objects in the game.
-Due to this, different game physics properties can be added to objects in the game in future updates, which will add a sense of robustness to the game itself.
-Spider-ling will be hosted on Heroku.
+Due to this, different game physics properties can be added to objects in the game in future updates, which will add a sense of robustness and customizability to the game itself.
+Spider-ling is hosted on [GitHub pages](https://grayson-poon.github.io/spider-ling/).

 ## Functionality and MVPs:

 In Spider-ling, users will be able to:

-* Start, pause, and quit the current game
+* Start, pause, and restart the game
 * Move around the game view by pressing certain keyboard characters
 * Choose where they want to place/shoot webs with the mouse
-* Jump and swing from one location to another
+* Jump and launch from one location to another

 In addition, this project will include: